DreamOfTheRedChamber/system-design-interviews/netty.md

 ```

 #### Asynchronous blocking
+* This does not make sense.

 ```
+// Not needed.
+It could regress to synchronous blocking because only one thread is needed for this case.
 ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐                   ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐
                User Space                                                  Kernel Space
 │                                       │                   │                                         │